AVS Companion App

 Setting up Alexa

 Alexa setup consists of three steps: introduction, authentication, and customer education.
-The introduction and education steps should explain what Alexa is and what she does, highlighting the benefits of voice control.
+The introduction and education steps should explain what Alexa is and does, highlighting the benefits of voice control.
 Setup should be integrated into the product OOBE flow so that the customer moves directly from product setup into Alexa setup.

 For information on creating your setup flow, see the Setup and Authentication overview.